These longer worked examples combine several clutchcall commands into a realistic scenario.

 The controller dials by slug

-The controller enters the box’s device id; the relay looks up the slug, pops a parked stream, writes an open metadata frame, and splices the controller’s QUIC stream to the box’s parked stream.
+The controller enters the box’s device id.
+The relay looks up the slug and pops a parked stream.
+It writes an open metadata frame.
+It then splices the controller’s QUIC stream to the box’s parked stream.

 4